-The chart below shows the enrollment status of recipients who received disbursements in Fall 2022.
-Undergraduate students enrolled in 15 credits or more and graduate students enrolled in six credits or more are considered enrolled full-time.
+Chart 3 below shows the enrollment status of recipients who received disbursements in Fall 2022.
+Undergraduate students enrolled in 15 credits or more and graduate students enrolled in 6 credits or more are considered enrolled full-time.
 All others are considered enrolled part-time.
-A full enrollment status summary will be provided in subsequent reports.

-Chart 2.
+Chart 3.
 Aspiring Teachers of Color Scholarship Fall Enrollment Status of Recipients